mbodale/mbodale.github.io/README.md

   * v 0.4   super timers!
   * v 0.3   changed the format of the config file, adding configure option, and loading config from lightwavehost.co.uk
   * v 0.3.2 eliminated need to specify WiFi Link IP address (host) in config, added option to update WiFi Link timezone and added ability to turn off all devices in a room

-# Thanks

-thanks to everyone in the lightwaverf community hackers forum http://lightwaverfcommunity.org.uk/forums/forum/lightwaverf-hackers/

-If you want to improve any of my docs or code then please fork this and send me a pull request and I'll merge it in.